M-Zeineddine/Y76_Task/README.txt

 Deployment
 Deployment scripts and CI/CD configurations are set up using GitHub Actions, which automate the deployment process upon commits to the repository.

+Extra Note
+I have saved the chat with the LLM, which includes all the prompts and responses.
+I can share it with you through a screen recording or screen sharing.
+Unfortunately, I can't share it as a link because it contains pictures, which prevents me from doing so.